 TCP and IP are the fundamental rules that govern the internet.
 TCP is defined by the Internet Engineering Task Force (IETF) in RFC 793, a Request for Comment (RFC) standards protocol.
 They are often attributed to TCP/IP.

 TCP permits information to be sent to both ends.
 This implies that TCP-enabled systems may transmit data in real-time, much like a phone call.
-Segments, also known as packets, are the primary units of data transfer in the protocol.
+Segments, also known as packets, are the protocol's primary units of data transfer.

 Segments can contain control data concerning the payload and are restricted to 1,500 bytes.
-The TCP program in the operating system's network protocol stack is in charge of initiating and closing end-to-end connections along with data transmission.
+The TCP program in the operating system's network protocol stack is in charge of initiating and closing end-to-end connections and data transmission.

-TCP software is managed via particular gateways by various network programs, such as internet browsers or servers.
+Various network programs manage TCP software via particular gateways, such as internet browsers or servers.
 Two specified endpoints must always be used to identify each connection (client and server).
 It makes no difference which side takes on the client role and which side takes on the server.

 Since it is a connection-oriented standard, it establishes and maintains a connection until the computer programs on both ends have stopped communicating.
-It specifies the splitting of application data into packets that networks could perhaps deliver, receive and send packets from the network layer, maintain flow grip, cover re-transmission of scraped packets, and acknowledge all packets that reach because it is designed to offer error-free data transmission.
+It specifies the splitting of application data into packets that networks could deliver, receive and send.
+These packets from the network layer (TCP IP OSI) maintain flow grip, cover retransmission of scraped packets, and acknowledge all packets that reach because it is designed to offer error-free data transmission.

 When a website transmits an HTML file to a user, it does so via the hypertext transfer protocol commonly known as HTTP.
 The HTTP program layer requests that the TCP layer establish the session and transmit the file.
 The TCP layer splits the file into data packets, numbers them, and sends them to the IP layer for transmission one by one.

-Even though every packet in the transmission has identical source and destination IP addresses, packets may also be delivered through numerous paths.
-Depending on lost packet numbers, the TCP software layer in the client system waits till all the packets have reached before acknowledging those it gets and requesting re-transmission of those it does not.
-After that, the TCP layer puts the packets together into a folder and sends them to the intended receiver.
+Even though every packet in the transmission has identical source and destination IP addresses, packets may be delivered through numerous paths.
+Depending on missing packet numbers, the TCP software layer in the client system waits till all the packets have reached before acknowledging those it gets and requesting retransmission of those it does not.
+After that, the TCP layer puts the packets into a folder and sends them to the intended receiver.

-This fault detection procedure, which involves re-transmissions and rearranging packets after receiving, can add delay to a TCP stream.
-Highly time-sensitive systems like voice over IP (VoIP), video streaming, and gaming typically utilize a transport protocol like User Datagram Protocol (UDP) because it lowers delay and jitter (varying in latency) by eliminating the need to rearrange packets or retransmit lost data.
+This fault detection procedure involves retransmissions and rearranging packets after receiving, which can add delay to a TCP stream.
+Highly time-sensitive systems like voice over IP (VoIP), video streaming, and gaming typically utilize a transport protocol like User Datagram Protocol (UDP).
+This is because it lowers delay and jitter (varying in latency) by eliminating the need to rearrange packets or retransmit lost data.